 Sarah: This comes onto your vision for the course.
 Computational Arts is quite special, not only in the UK but in also in the world.

 Marsha: The course is part of a growing global network of art education that draws on the histories of art to work with new technologies in response to contemporary concerns.
-The focus on code makes this BA special, as does the ethos of Camberwell College of Arts and its commitment to artistic practice as social citizenship.
+The focus on code makes this BA special, as does the ethos of Camberwell College of Arts and its commitments to material-based exploration and artistic practice as social citizenship.

-I envision the course as preparing artists and other cultural producers to work independently, together and with other experts to produce art that tackles complex problems at a time of great uncertainty.
+I envision the course as preparing artists and other cultural producers to work independently, together and with experts in other fields to produce art that tackles complex problems.
 Working with complexity in the face of great uncertainty involves some of the most urgent and transferable skills of our age.
 The world needs artists who are up for the challenge.
 It’s an exciting and meaningful way to work.

 Sarah: Earlier, we spoke about your research in learning.
 But you have also researched collaborative ways of working and producing art, especially through dialogue.
 Can you tell us if and how this relates to the way in the Camberwell Fine Art programme is taught?
 Will students be able to work together across year groups and courses?